Student Staff

 Samuel L. Yao ’27

-Sam is a Freshman at CMC from San Mateo, California who plans on majoring in Philosophy, Politics, and Economics (PPE).
+Sam is from San Mateo, California who plans on majoring in Philosophy, Politics, and Economics (PPE).
 His passion for politics, business, and political economy first developed from listening to NPR’s Morning Edition with his mom on the way to elementary school every morning and inheriting his dad’s entrepreneurial spirit.
 Sam has a passion for all things sports, including water polo, swimming, and football.
 He also loves camping and being in the outdoors due to his experiences as an Eagle Scout.
 R&B and Jazz are Sam’s two favorite genres of music, and he loves to sing terribly and play the piano.